 Starting off with the core hosting features, though, Liquid Web offers scalable plans that can handle anything from a small store with ~150 monthly transactions to an enterprise store getting 75,000 transactions per month.

-To help your store scale, Liquid Web includes their own set of database tables to help you store product data, which can reduce query loads by 95%.
+To help your store scale, Liquid Web includes its own set of database tables to help you store product data, which can reduce query loads by 95%.
 Again, database queries are one of the most intensive parts of a WooCommerce store, so having this done for you is a huge value-add (and it ensures you don't have to hire a pricey developer to optimize things for you as your store grows).

 Beyond optimizing your store for performance, Liquid Web includes a free SSL certificate to safely process payments and build trust with your shoppers.